vishrut-b/Satellite-Image-Segmentation-with-Deep-Learning/index.md

 > **Project Goal**
 > To develop a deep learning model (specifically, a U-Net variant) that segments satellite images into distinct classes (e.g., buildings, water, vegetation, roads, land, and unlabeled areas).

 Welcome to this repository!
-Below, you will find an overview of how we prepared the data, built the model, trained it, and validated our results.
-We will also take a peek at interesting code snippets, along with short examples that (hopefully) keep you as amused as a caffeinated hamster.
+Below, you will find an overview of how I prepared the data, built the model, trained it, and validated my results.
+I will also take a peek at interesting code snippets, along with short examples that (hopefully) keep you as amused as a caffeinated hamster.

 ---